 A CDN provider is a vendor that provides businesses the ability to serve their content to end-users across the world by using a content delivery network.

 Which CDN Service Should be Chosen?

-After asking "What is it?", "What does it do?" and "How do we do it?" we can ask "Which one?".
+After asking “What is CDN?”, “How does a CDN work?” and “What are CDN Types?” we can ask “Which one?”.
 Basically, CDN vendors may shorten the loading and opening times of their content, but they may show performance differences among themselves.
 To see which CDN performance is better, please visit https://www.cedexis.com/get-the-data/country-report/.
 All of the CDN vendors almost meet basic speed requirements.
 There are differences in the level of milliseconds between them.

 There are many alternatives to meet CDN needs.
 Firms are generally chosen CDN vendors according to POP count.
 Since the POP count increases, the content loading speeds will increase.
 For example, companies aiming to grow in Europe prefer CDN firms with a large number of POPs located in that region.
 In addition to the number of POPs, engineering support and urgent deletion/rescue factors should also be considered.